Types of Student Loans

-Alternative loans are credit-based loans available through the state agency or private banks.
-We encourage you to accept federal student loans before applying for alternative loans.
+Private Loans are credit-based loans available through the state agency or private banks.
+We encourage you to accept federal student loans before applying for Private Loans.
 Be sure to review the terms and conditions for all loans before accepting.
-Examples of alternative loans include Alaska student loans, Sallie Mae student loans and Wells Fargo loans.Search for alternative loans that best meet your needs
+Examples of Private Loans include Alaska student loans, Sallie Mae student loans and Wells Fargo loans.

 To apply for student loans (as well as other federal student aid, such as grants and work study) you need to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is used to calculate your Estimated Family Contribution (EFC) — the amount that a family can reasonably afford to pay each year for higher education.

+Most people fill out the FAFSA when they're beginning the college application process.
+You’ll need to submit a new FAFSA application for each year that you intend to receive financial aid.
 The FAFSA should be completed as soon as possible after October 1.
 The earlier you file, the more grant money you are likely to receive, sometimes up to twice as much.
 Filing early also helps to ensure you don't miss FAFSA deadlines for state and college aid, which may differ from the federal deadline.

 Once you complete and submit your FAFSA, you’ll need to accept your loan offers and acknowledge that you promise to repay your loans.